hal/site/content/development/extensions.md

 core.extensionRegistry.register(whoami);
 ```

-The extension's script and stylesheets must be served by endpoints which are known to HAL.next.
-When HAL.next starts, it injects the scripts and stylesheets of all known extensions which in turn will make them available in HAL.next.
+The extension's script and stylesheets must be served by endpoints which are known to HAL.
+When HAL starts, it injects the scripts and stylesheets of all known extensions which in turn will make them available in HAL.

 # Extension Points